 You Need an Experienced Truck Accident Law Firm

 When your case requires the skill and knowledge of the best auto crash lawyer in Houston, TX Joe Stephens is the expert you’re looking to work with.
 Having tried over 100 cases to a successful verdict, he has a solid reputation for stalwart representation for his clients.
 Cases involving commercial truck wrecks can be very complex and present difficulty proving negligence of the truck driver, the trucking company, or both.
-In case of fatalities, The Stephens Law Firm is one of the most trusted negligent death law firm in Houston Texas, Joe’s experience with these cases allows him to get right to the heart of the matter, his clients rights and owed compensation.
+In case of fatalities, The Stephens Law Firm is one of the most trusted negligent death law firm in Houston Texas, Joe’s experience with these cases allows him to get right to the heart of the matter, his clients’ rights, and owed compensation.